seamplex/libreblackjack-v01/players/05-no-bust/README.md

 done
 ```

-To check these two players give the same results, make them play agains libreblackjack with the same seed (say one) and send the YAML report to two different files:
+To check these two players give the same results, make them play against Libre Blackjack with the same seed (say one) and send the YAML report to two different files:

 ```terminal
 blackjack -n1e3 --rng_seed=1 --yaml_report=perl.yml \